 You will have had extensive dealings with the IRS before it gets to the point they take punitive action against you

-Firstly you will have failed to pay your tax on time.
+Firstly, you will have failed to pay your tax on time.
 You will then have had correspondence from the IRS saying that you should contact them to manage your tax debt.
-At each stage you should have been in contact them as there are a variety of ways to negotiate your way out of trouble.
+At each stage, you should have been in contact with them as there are a variety of ways to negotiate your way out of trouble.
 If you are struggling with your tax debt demand it would really help to contact us to discuss your tax debt problem as soon as you get your first letter from the IRS saying you are in default with your tax.

-In many ways tax debt services or tax debt collection agencies are very expensive for the IRS.
+In many ways, tax debt services or tax debt collection agencies are very expensive for the IRS.
 While you will always pay the IRS when the private collection agency comes, the IRS will be paying $$$ for that service.
 This is why the taxman is always happier to talk to you direct before they have to call in the debt collectors.

 Is it a scam?

 Private tax debt collection agencies do not just suddenly appear!
-As a first step they will send you a letter to your last known address giving you 30 days notice to respond.
-At this stage you need to get help from us.
+As a first step, they will send you a letter to your last known address giving you 30 days notice to respond.
+At this stage, you need to get help from us.

 The private collection agency is hamstrung in what it can do.
 IRS agents can do far more by taking enforcement action against you.

-The IRS even state that the best way of tackling your tax debt is by talking to them.
-You may need some tax resolution specialist before you make contact but at the end of the day, arresting you and taking assets costs the IRS a lot more than an agent sitting down with you and agreeing a repayment plan.
+The IRS even states that the best way of tackling your tax debt is by talking to them.
+You may need some tax resolution specialist before you make contact but at the end of the day, arresting you and taking assets costs the IRS a lot more than an agent sitting down with you and agreeing on a repayment plan.
 It makes sense for you and them to get to the table as soon as possible to work out a way out of your tax debt!